 The LSCB must notify Ofsted, DfE and the National Panel of Independent Experts within five working days of the Chair's decision.
 A decision not to initiate a Serious Case Review may be subject to scrutiny by the national panel and require the provision of further information on request and the LSCB chair may be asked to give evidence in person to the panel.

 The LSCB Chair should be confident that such a review will thoroughly, independently and openly investigate the issues.
 The LSCB will also want to review instances of good practice and consider how these can be shared and embedded.
 The LSCB should oversee implementation of actions resulting from these reviews and reflect on progress in its annual report.

 LSCBs should consider conducting reviews on cases which do not meet the SCR criteria.
 If an SCR is not required because the criteria in regulation 5(2) are not met, the LSCB may still decide to commission an SCR or they may choose to commission an alternative form of case review.

 1.4 Methodology for Learning and Improvement

-Working Together 2015 does not prescribe any particular methodology to use in such continuous learning, except that whatever model is used it should consider the following 5 principles:
+Working Together to Safeguard Children does not prescribe any particular methodology to use in such continuous learning, except that whatever model is used it should consider the following 5 principles:

 - Recognises the complex circumstances in which professionals work together to safeguard children;